co-sty/ScissDSP/README.md

 ### building

-ScissDSP compiles with sbt 0.12.0 against Scala 2.9.2.
+ScissDSP compiles with sbt 0.12.0 against Scala 2.10 (default) and 2.9.2.
 It depends on [JTransforms](https://sites.google.com/site/piotrwendykier/software/jtransforms) for the FFT now, implying Java 1.6 SE.
 JTransforms is also licensed under the GNU LGPL.

 ### linking